quick-lint/quick-lint-js/docs/architecture/ARD019-IO-manager.md

 * Linux: inotify with a poll() event loop (`Poll_Event_Loop`)
 * Windows: oplocks with an I/O completion port event loop (`Windows_Event_Loop`)

-An `Event_Loop` class centralizes the aforementioned IPC and filesystem notifications and abstracts over some platform differences.
+An old `Event_Loop` class centralizes the aforementioned IPC and filesystem notifications and abstracts over some platform differences.
 Some parts of `Event_Loop`, such as write-ready pipe notification and filesytem notification, are optional, enabling code reuse. `Event_Loop` accomplishes optionality by periodically polling a CRTP derived class for which events to listen to.

+A new `Event_Loop2` class centralizes the aforementioned IPC and filesystem notifications and abstracts over some platform differences.
+The event loop can be stopped arbitrarily.
+Events are registered by attaching callbacks, thus different users can listen for different events.

 For file I/O, use synchronous file I/O with no overlapping.